Ultimate Guide to Puerto Penasco Mexico

 Once we are all “sunned” and “beached” out, we head to the room in our conde at Bella Sirena that we rented for some R & R (rest and relaxation).
 We sat for a while, took a quick nap, and ate some of the food that we brought down with us from Phoenix.

 But before you know it, my boys got restless.
 So instead of rest and relaxation, they were off again to go buy firecrackers.
 See, you never know how your day will end up!
-But our condo at Bella Sirena turned out gorgeous and we were glad to try out a new place to us!
+But our condo at Bella Sirena turned out gorgeous and we were glad to try out a new place for us!

 #12 Buy Firecrackers!
 Then Pop, Pop, Pop!